-Even though most countries use the international language for their safety signs, there are countries that use only their language for sign making.
+Even though most countries use English for their safety signs, there are countries that use only their language for sign making.

 Below see some of that signs.
 To help you we have added the names of their country on them, so you will know which sign belongs to which country.

 Other common types of road signs are animal alert signs, which can especially be seen on countryside roads.
 But because there are animals that can be seen only in a certain country, some signs might seem weird for people living in other places.

 In Australia, it is common to see kangaroos on the street while it might seem very unusual for others.

 Bear can be common for USA, Russia but for many people living in other parts of the world it might be very strange to see a bear alert sign.